Active ingredients: isotretinoin

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-Maroon coloured oblong soft gelatin capsules, containing a yellow-orange opaque viscous liquid.
+Pink coloured soft gelatin capsules containing a yellow/orange viscous liquid

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 This medicine is not considered safe during pregnancy.
 You should discuss this medicine with your doctor or pharmacist.
 They can help you balance the risks and the benefits of this medicine during pregnancy.

 You can help ensure medicines are safe by reporting the side effects you experience.

 You can report side effects to your doctor, or directly at www.tga.gov.au/reporting-problems